DRMacIver/notebook/ideas.md

 * [x] Touch starvation is widespread and very bad
 * [x] Doing people a favour by making decisions.
 * [x] Installing cut out switches in your thought processes
+* [x] The tyranny of false positives as a driver of homophily
 * [ ] Permission as the fundamental social need
 * [ ] Pluralistic ignorance
 * [ ] Ways in which I could improve my communication skills